cryptechdev/neptune-auth/README.md

 }
 ```

-Then we should impl GetPermissionGroup for our Config.
+Then you should impl GetPermissionGroup for the Config.
 ```rust
 impl GetPermissionGroup for Config {
     fn get_permission_group(&self, deps: Deps, _env: &Env) -> Result<PermissionGroup, NeptAuthError> {